 We are inspired by the Biblical account of the encounter between Jesus and Zacchaeus to build a community and provide an education which enables all students to thrive and reach their full potential. this is done so that our community then has a positive impact on the world motivated by our foundational Bible passage:

 Do justice, love kindness, walk humbly with your God - Micah 6v8

 We have clear and high expectations for the personal development of our students and aspire for all to achieve the following:

-- to have a keen sense of justice which prompts them to make a difference to their marginalised and dispossessed
+- To have a keen sense of justice which prompts them to make a difference to the marginalised and dispossessed

 Some other key attributes of the Academy:

 - Wren is an Academy (an independent school funded by the government), with two sponsors, the London Diocesan Board for Schools and Berkhamsted School.